PSVs are Important

 PSVs present a huge opportunity for Cost and Risk reduction

-Because PSVs are taken for granted there are always opportunities for improvement with regards to cost and risk.
+Because PSVs are taken for granted there are usually opportunities for improvement with regards to cost savings and risk reduction.

 PIM's PSV RBA methodology while being aligned with industry good practice and guidance documents, allows for the robust and timely adjustment of testing intervals.